 Palliative Care is for patients who are critically ill or have life-limiting diseases.
-The aim of palliative home care is to provide relief and support for patients, as compared to treating the disease aggressively, in the comfort of their own home.
-At Jaga-Me, we believe in providing a dignified and comfortable journey for palliative patients so they may live their life to fullest.
+The aim of palliative home care is to provide relief and support to patients, as compared to treating the disease aggressively, in the comfort of their own home.
+At Jaga-Me, we believe in making a dignified and comfortable journey for palliative patients, so they may live their life to the fullest.

-Jaga-Me’s Nurses will provide a holistic home palliative care plan for your loved one, ensuring a comfortable journey for your care recipient in the comfort of his or her home.
+Jaga-Me’s doctors and nurses will provide a holistic home palliative care plan for your loved one, ensuring a comfortable time for your care recipient in the comfort of his or her home.
+Vs being in an unfamiliar environment or requiring frequent medical escort and transport services from having to shuttle between home and hospital.

-Our Jaga-Me Nurses (JagaPros) will administer medication to patients based on the level of pain they are experiencing.
-The administration of non-opioids/opioids medication will be tailored to relieve the level of pain the patient is experiencing.
+Our Jaga-Me doctors can prescribe the required medication while our Nurses (JagaPros) will administer medication to patients based on the level of pain they are experiencing.
+The administration of non-opioid/opioid medication will be tailored to relieve the level of pain the patient is experiencing.
 Opioids are drugs that act on the nervous system to help relieve pain.
 Our JagaPros can step in to administer drugs that are injectables (injections) when the patient can no longer take medications orally.

 Managing Effects of Strong Opioids